Openings as of 5/30/2026

 M-F, 3 hours a day at Dunlap High School, $16.50/hrFLSA Status: Non-Exempt Reports to: Director of Food Services Position ObjectiveThe Cook assists in the implementation of the assigned school meal program.
 Essential Functions:

-This position is full-time, 8 hours/day MTSS ELA Specialist (Title I) position for the 2026-2027 school year.Reports to: Building Principal Position Objective:Position is responsible for providing academic support for students identified as needing additional academic support.
+This position is part-time, 4 hours/day MTSS Math Specialist (Title I) position for the 2026-2027 school year.Reports to: Building Principal Position Objective:Position is responsible for providing academic support for students identified as needing additional academic support.
 Essential Functions:Instructional Design and Delivery

 Assessment and Progress Monitoring